A colorful candy corn macaron with a yellow bottom, a white top, and creamy orange pumpkin spice filling.

 I made the filling by melting about 10 Pumpkin Spice Kisses in the microwave at 50% power for about 1 minutes and adding enough powdered sugar to make a thick filling.
 This really is a perfect mac flavor for fall and so much better than candy corn candies.

-Line two baking sheets with parchment paper and have a pastry bag with a plain tip (about 1/2-inch, 2 cm) ready.
+- Preheat oven to 310 degrees F. Line two baking sheets with parchment paper and have a pastry bag with a plain tip (about ½-inch, 2 cm) ready.
 (Setting the pastry bag in a glass while you fill the bag was a great tip I learned during this process.)
 (Also, I like to double stack the baking sheets.)

 So you may be wondering what I thought of the other flavors of candy corn – waxy and nasty.
 Somehow the Kisses nailed the strange candy corn flavor in their Candy Corn Kisses, but at least it was smooth and creamy and not waxy.
 The Dots sort of captured the candy corn flavor but in a gummy sort of way.

 Be sure and stop by MacTweets on September 20th to see the roundup of long ago & far away memories of the MacTweeters.

 Kelly Senyei | Just a Taste